AbhiramVarmaKalidindi/WordFrequency/README.md

 # WordFrequency

+## Goal
-Code to return word frequencies while taking puntation at the end of the word into consideration.
+Code to return word frequencies while taking punctuation at the end of the word into consideration.

+## Extra Features
+-> Creating a wordcloud (Again, while takin punctuation into consideration -> Print frequencies (dict) in a redable format